jupyter-server/enterprise_gateway/docs/source/contributors/system-architecture.md

 See the [Process Proxy](#process-proxy) section for more details on process proxies and those provided as part of the Enterprise Gateway release.

 ## Remote Mapping Kernel Manager
-`RemoteMappingKernelManager` is a subclass of Notebook's `MappingKernelManager` and provides two functions.
+`RemoteMappingKernelManager` is a subclass of Jupyter Server's [`AsyncMappingKernelManager`](https://github.com/jupyter-server/jupyter_server/blob/745f5ba3f00280c1e1900326a7e08463d48a3912/jupyter_server/services/kernels/kernelmanager.py#L633) and provides two functions.
 1. It provides the vehicle for making the `RemoteKernelManager` class known and available.
 2. It overrides `start_kernel` to look at the target kernel's kernel spec to see if it contains a remote process proxy class entry.
-If so, it records the name of the class in its member variable to be made avaiable to the kernel start logic.
+If so, it records the name of the class in its member variable to be made available to the kernel start logic.

 ## Remote Kernel Manager
-`RemoteKernelManager` is a subclass of jupyter_client's `IOLoopKernelManager` class and provides the primary integration points for remote process proxy invocations.
+`RemoteKernelManager` is a subclass of jupyter_client's [`AsyncIOLoopKernelManager` class](https://github.com/jupyter/jupyter_client/blob/10decd25308c306b6005cbf271b96493824a83e8/jupyter_client/ioloop/manager.py#L62) and provides the primary integration points for remote process proxy invocations.
 It implements a number of methods which allow Enterprise Gateway to circumvent functionality that might otherwise be prevented.
 As a result, some of these overrides may not be necessary if lower layers of the Jupyter framework were modified.
 For example, some methods are required